openfaas/openfaas.github.io/_posts/2019-07-29-custom-domains-function-ingress.md

 kubectl apply -f ./artifacts/operator-amd64.yaml
 ```

-The above creates the CRD definition, RBAC roles and then deploys the Operator itself.
+The above creates: the CRD definition, RBAC roles and then deploys the Operator itself.

 ### Create a static website